Blog Listen About Listen Free →

 The $300K-$350K in Premarital Assets

-I worked with a man whose attorney was negotiating a settlement that would have included over $300,000–$350,000 in assets he’d brought into the marriage.
+I worked with a man whose attorney was negotiating a settlement that would’ve included over $300,000-$350,000 in assets he’d brought into the marriage.
 Premarital assets.
 Assets that, in most states, aren’t subject to equitable distribution — but only if someone properly identifies and traces them.

 CDFA vs. Divorce Attorney vs. Financial Advisor